so1icitx/CTF-s/Bounty Hacker/README.md

-# Bounty Hunter - TryHackMe Writeup
+# Bounty Hacker - TryHackMe Writeup

 This is a writeup for the "Bounty Hunter" challenge on TryHackMe, you can find [here](https://tryhackme.com/room/cowboyhacker).